relevance/cap_gun/README.markdown

 Want to make the notifications even better and explain _why_ you're deploying?
 Just include a comment in the cap command like so, and CapGun will add the comment to the email notification.

-    cap -s comment="fix for bug #303" deploy
+    $ cap -s comment="fix for bug #303" deploy

 ## REQUIREMENTS

 * Capistrano 2+
-* A Gmail account to send from, or an MTA (mail transport agent) installed locally to send from
+* SMTP server or MTA (mail transport agent) installed locally to send from
 * Something to deploy

 ## TODO & KNOWN ISSUES